 Sutton Scarsdale is between phases of a conservation project, with the whole of the hall fenced off until these works are complete.
 Please note, this means that there is no access to the hall, but visitors are welcome to walk the gardens, and the exterior can be viewed.

 The imposing shell of a grandiose Georgian mansion built in 1724-29, with an immensely columned exterior.
 Roofless since 1919, when its interiors were dismantled and some exported to America, there is still much to discover within, including traces of sumptuous plasterwork.
-Set amid contemporary garden remains, including ha-ha ditch and parish church.
+Adjacent to the parish church, Sutton Scarsdale Hall is set amid open grassed land, with beautiful views, sloping down toward a ha-ha ditch.